suevalov/jquery.richAutocomplete/README.md

 * Different data providers: asychronous data provider, local data provider.
 Possibility to create your own data providers, for example, local storage data provider.
 * Placeholder for input, which works in all browsers.
-* Possibily to setup template for result item.
+* Possibility to setup template for result item.
 * Possibility to group results to differents chunks.
 * Possibility to setup different templates for different chunks.